 How to maintain your electric grill

-Electric grills are a great way to enjoy the goodness of grilled food, and while they are ease to use, maintaining one can be challenging if not properly done.
+Electric grills are a great way to enjoy the goodness of grilled food, and while they are easy to use, maintaining one can be challenging if not properly done.
 Regardless of the model you purchase, you want it to last for several ears.
 Here are some important cleaning and maintenance practices to carry out to keep your electric grill in fine working order:

 Clean your grill only after it has been powered off and allowed to cool.